Taku-pg/Support_Java_Developer_Task/README.md

 >Following commands are based on Windows.
 Please replace adequate commands as your host OS.

 >[!NOTE]
->Using Spring and PostgreSQL port as default (8080 for Spring, 5432 for PostgreSQL).
+>Using Spring and PostgreSQL port as a default port (8080 for Spring, 5432 for PostgreSQL).
 >
->If your local environment setting is different from default port, please modify application.yaml file with proper ports.
+>If your local environment setting is different from the default port, please modify application.yaml file with your proper ports.

 #### Database Setup
 1. Create User and Database on local PostgreSQL